aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/legendpositiontype/_index.md

 ```

-Represents that the legend is not docked.
+Indicates that the legend is not docked.

 ### RIGHT {#RIGHT}
 ```